 There are tonnes store-bought dairy-free milk but I really love the texture of oat milk in desserts.
-If you haven’t started making your own oat milk yet, don’t worry you can learn how! – It’s 2 simple steps and once you have, you’ll have the oats ready for these pancakes.
+If you haven’t started making your own oat milk yet, don’t worry you can learn how! – It’s 2 simple steps and once you have, you’ll have oat pancakes and oat milk!
 Win win!

-Using 1/3 of the of the mixture pour into your warmed pan.
-They are cooked when the pancakes are opaque and change colour all over, they’ll also slip around once they’ve cooked through.
 They’re a heavy pancake so they’re more similar in texture to a waffle and I’m sure they’d be amazing in a waffle maker but I don’t have one, yet.
-Hopefully I can come back and pop this mixture in a waffle maker at some point.
+Hopefully, I can come back and pop this mixture in a waffle maker at some point.

 Carrot cake Oaty Cookies & more recipes!